-- 1 Highest level detected is based on a running monthly or quarterly average of samples. - 2 Highest value in range is based on individual samples, rather than averages. - 3 The Action Level (AL) and the highest level found are based on the 90th percentile of the samples.
-The range represents all individual samples. - 4 Fluoride also has an SMCL of 2.0 ppm. - 5 Highest level allowed (MCL) for this substance is based on the average of four quarterly samples. - 6 Treatment Technique (TT): Turbidity is a measure of treatment performance and is regulated as a treatment technique.
-100% of samples met the TT requirement." - 7 USEPA and MassDEP have established public health advisory levels for manganese to protect against concerns of potential neurological effects and a one-day and 10-day HA of 1000 ppb for acute exposure. - 8 The MassDEP Office of Research and Standards has set a guideline concentration of 20 ppm for sodium.
+- Highest level detected is based on a running monthly or quarterly average of samples. - 2 Highest value in range is based on individual samples, rather than averages. - 3 The Action Level (AL) and the highest level found are based on the 90th percentile of the samples.
+The range represents all individual samples. - 4 Data are from most recent sampling occurrence in 2020. - 5 Fluoride also has an SMCL of 2.0 ppm. - FFAS6 comprises six compounds: perfluorooctane sulfonic acid (PFOS), perfluorooctanoic acid (PFOA), perfluorohexane sulfonic acid (PFHxS), perfluorononanoic acid (PFNA), perfluoroheptanoic acid (PFHpA), and perfluorodecanoic acid (PFDA). - Highest level allowed (MCL) for this substance is based on the average of four quarterly samples. - Treatment Technique (TT): Turbidity is a measure of treatment performance and is regulated as a treatment technique.
+100% of samples met the TT requirement. - 9 US EPA and MassDEP have established public health advisory levels for manganese to protect against concerns of potential neurological effects and a one-day and 10-day HA of 1,000 ppb for acute exposure. - 10 The MassDEP Office of Research and Standards (ORS) has set a guideline concentration of 20 ppm for sodium.
 Sodium-sensitive individuals, such as those experiencing hypertension, kidney failure, or congestive heart disease, should be aware of the sodium levels if exposures are being carefully controlled.